 It’s been way too long since I posted a funfetti recipe.
 Surely 6 days is long enough… right?
 Is has, however, been way too long since I’ve made fudge.
 Creamy, silky, melt-in-your mouth fudge.
-Sickeningly sweet in the best way possible.
+Super sweet in the best way possible.

 Sprinkles and Golden Oreos go together like carrots and peas, crackers and cheese, honey and bees.
 I secretly like the golden/vanilla version better than regular Oreos.
 Although the mint creme and birthday cake versions are up there as well.
 Oh!
 Has anyone tried the Lemon Twist Oreos yet?!
-There are so many flavors of Oreos, I can’t quite keep up.
+There are so many flavors of Oreos, I can’t keep up.

+You only need 7 ingredients to make today’s colorful fudge – 8 if you include the sprinkles.
+But sprinkles aren’t an ingredient; they’re a necessity.
+Duh.
 Sugar, butter, and evaporated milk are all boiled together for a few minutes.
 No candy thermometer needed, just stir and allow to boil.
 That’s it.
 Then, grab some white chocolate chips and a bit of marshmallow creme (aka Fluff).
 Stir that in until smooth.
 That may be the hardest step because the Fluff is so darn thick.
 Lots of stirring!
 Get your arm muscles ready for a mini workout.

 Next, add some vanilla extract and crumbled Oreos.
 Stir stir stir.
 Spread into a pan and top with more Oreos and a very generous amount of sprinkles.
 However many sprinkles you’re comfortable with.
 Surely I test my sprinkle limits over on Sally’s Baking Addiction.

+Allow the fudge to chill for at least 3 hours.
+Ugh – I know, I hate waiting too.
+But if the end result is funfetti, it’s completely worth it.
 Cut the fudge squares however big or small you like.
 I prefer smaller squares because this stuff is pretty sweet like most fudge recipes.
-One or two small squares was enough – I don’t want my dentist pounding down my door!
+One or two small squares is enough for me – I don’t want my dentist pounding down my door.
 If you can muster up the generosity to share this divine fudge, it makes a wonderful gift for friends and family.
-Who doesn’t love Oreos and sprinkles? ♥
+Who doesn’t love Oreos and sprinkles?

 Minimum amount of prep work involved, minimum amount of ingredients, and the end result is THIS amazingness?
 It’s dangerous how simple this funfetti-overloaded fudge is to make.
 Consider yourself warned.